 - Over-the-counter wart removers have a high percentage of salicylic acid and work by dissolving away the layer of skin infected with the virus.
 This needs to be used daily and can sometimes be irritating to skin around the warts.

 - Duct tape applied daily to the affected area of the face can help remove warts.
 The tape should be very sticky and kept on for a few days at a time.

 - Over-the-counter freezing medications are available but have not been found to be very effective.

 - Coupled with the above therapies, the wart should be soaked in warm water, and any loose skin should be removed every few days with a mild abrasive, like a pumice stone.

-- Family members should avoid sharing personal items such as towels.
+- Household members should avoid sharing personal items such as towels.

-Once you have been diagnosed with flat warts, your physician may try one or more of the following treatments:
+Once you have been diagnosed with flat warts, your medical professional may try one or more of the following treatments:

-Make an appointment with a dermatologist or another physician if you have:
+Make an appointment with a medical professional if you have:

 Not sure what to look for?

 Try our new Rash and Skin Condition Finder